tazzben/Automated-Deployment-of-Cartridges-in-Canvas/README.md

 ## Google Spreadsheet

 The script uses a Google Spreadsheet with three columns.
 The first column lists a portion of the course code, the second lists the asset to deploy, and third list the date and time the asset was last deployed.
-For instance, the content of the spreadsheet might look something like this:
+For instance, the content of the spreadsheet might look something like this (there is no header row on the spreadsheet):

 | | | |
 | ------------- | ------------- | ------------- |